gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 Notice we are not setting the ID of the `Post`?

 The `id` column is auto-incrementing, so MySQL will take care of this!

 ---

+## TODO: Complete Data Access Layer

+1. If you haven't yet, complete the conversion of `User`, `Post`, and `Category` to be entities.
+    - Use annotations in order to do this
+    - Make sure that all **Object Relationships** are in place (1:1, 1:Many, Many:Many)
+    - Create repositories for each object.

+---
 ## Further Reading